 US flies reusable hypersonic test vehicle for second time

-- Ursa Major and Stratolaunch conducted two successful reusable hypersonic test flights over the Pacific Ocean, achieving speeds above Mach 5 and recovering the Talon-A2 vehicle for reuse, with the tests occurring during late 2024 and early 2025, as announced on May 5, 2025.
+- Ursa Major and Stratolaunch carried out two successful reusable hypersonic test flights of the Talon-A2 vehicle over the Pacific Ocean, occurring during the final months of 2024 and early 2025.

 Reduced funding slows MDA’s hypersonic interceptor development